basti35/eFM/README.md

 ===
 Django framework project for eFM web app prototype

-Key features to be done for Friday:
-- Monitor: "Faked" temperature tracking by using animated gif (temp changing 21.3-21.4 C every 7 secs)
-- Monitor: Embedded web cam stream
-- Control: locally used wemo.py to control Belkin (light control)
-- Service request: Message to social media (by using email-ifttt-fb)

 =======================================================================

 To use set up this project on your desktop, you need to: